Theoretical Foundations of {\delta}-margin Majority Voting: Introduction

-The organization of this paper is as follows.
+The rest of the paper is organized as follows.
 Section~\ref{sec:model} introduces the Markov chain formalism for the $\delta$-margin voting process.
-Section~\ref{sec:litrev} overviews existing work on consensus aggregation design and quality assurance, highlighting both the novelty and relevance of our theoretical presentations.
-Section~\ref{sec:characteristics} derives the theoretical equations for key characteristics of the $\delta$-margin voting process: quality of the results, expected value and variance of the number of votes required to reach consensus, and the overall distribution for time to completion.
-Section~\ref{sec:equiv} expands these results to demonstrate that $\delta$-margin processes with workers of different quality can have equivalent quality of results, and we further elaborate on this equivalence to propose a quality-sensitive payment scheme that connects result quality with worker accuracy.
-Section~\ref{sec:theory_vs_exp} presents experimental validation with real data comparing the theoretical predictions against results from real processes.
-Finally, Section~\ref{sec:future} discusses both the immediate and the more involved research developments that can be built upon this work.
+Section~\ref{sec:litrev} discusses existing work on consensus aggregation design and quality assurance.
+Section~\ref{sec:characteristics} presents theoretical equations for key characteristics of the $\delta$-margin voting process: quality of the results, expected number of votes required to reach consensus, variance of vote requirements, and other distribution moments.
+Section~\ref{sec:unknown_p} examines how to operate when there's uncertainty about the quality of the underlying workers.
+Section~\ref{sec:equiv} expands on these results to propose a quality-sensitive payment scheme that connects result quality with item-level worker accuracy.
+Section~\ref{sec:theory_vs_exp} presents experimental validation with real data, comparing theoretical estimates with actual results.
+Section~\ref{sec:example} applies the full framework to a real anti-money laundering operation with two investigator pools, answering concrete design questions---what margin threshold to use, and which pool is more cost-effective---directly from the theory, without pilot experiments.
+Section~\ref{sec:future} explores immediate and future research developments that can build upon this work.

+\paragraph{Relationship to prior work:} \emph{An earlier version of this work appeared as a conference paper~\citep{boyarskaya2024ci}.
+The present manuscript substantially extends that version with: a formal model definition with explicit assumptions (Section~\ref{sec:model}), an SPRT connection (Section~\ref{sec:relwork-sprt}), a Bayesian treatment of unknown~$p$ with mixture priors and deployment monitoring (Section~\ref{sec:unknown_p}), payment equivalence under unknown accuracy (Section~\ref{sec:pay_worker_unknown_acc}), expanded experiments with confidence intervals and stress tests (Section~\ref{sec:theory_vs_exp}), and a new real-world case study using an AML dataset (Section~\ref{sec:example}).}